MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-OrganizationConfig.md

 - $true: Attendees are required to validate their identity and the meeting organizer can't turn off this setting (Always On).
 - $false: By default, attendees are required to verify their identity, but the meeting organizer is allowed to turn this setting off.

+The FindTimeAttendeeAuthenticationEnabled parameter set at the org level will override individual user settings.

 For more information about FindTime, see [How to create a FindTime poll](https://support.microsoft.com/office/4dc806ed-fde3-4ea7-8c5e-b5d1fddab4a6).

 ```yaml